FEniCS/dolfinx/demo/pde/built-in_meshes/python/documentation.rst

 .. image:: unitsquaremesh.png
 	:scale: 75 %

-Our second version of a mesh on the unit square has diagonals to the left, the third version has diagonals that crosses and our final version has diagonals to both left and right:
+Our second version of a mesh on the unit square has diagonals to the left, the third version has crossed diagonals and our final version has diagonals to both left and right:

 .. code-block:: python